dan-ladd/target-salesforce/README.md

 3. tap-[DB] -> target-salesforce
    - Consider using [inline stream maps](https://sdk.meltano.com/en/latest/stream_maps.html#customized-stream-map-behaviors) if you need to rename fields to match the SF Object

+### Troubleshooting
+You can inspect the result of bulk API load jobs via the following URL:
+[DOMAIN].lightning.force.com/lightning/setup/AsyncApiJobStatus/home

 ### Initialize your Development Environment

 ```bash